Herb Kohl Educational Foundation Teacher Fellowship Program

 - Danielle Chaussee, 2010

 - Traci Timm, 2013

-Danielle Chauseé, OHS Spanish teacher has been selected for the 2016-17 Teachers for Global Classrooms (TGC) Program.
-More than 400 teachers applied from 47 U.S. states and the District of Columbia, and she is among 76 teachers who will join this cohort.
-The program provides K-12 teachers with the opportunity to explore themes and applications for global education in their classrooms, school and community.
-Click here to read the full press release.
+Oconomowoc High School Spanish teacher, Danielle Chausee, was selected for the 2016-17 Teachers for Global Classrooms (TGC) Program.
+More than 400 teachers applied from 47 U.S. states and the District of Columbia, and she was among 76 teachers who joined this cohort.
+The program provides K-12 teachers with the opportunity to explore themes and applications for global education in their classrooms, school, and community.

 Oconomowoc High School is certified as a Project Lead The Way (PLTW) location, which means that students who take the appropriate courses may earn transcripted credits for college.
 PLTW prepares students to be the most innovative and productive leaders in Science, Technology, Engineering, and Mathematics (STEM) and to make meaningful, pioneering contributions to our world.
 Through an engaging, hands-on curriculum, PLTW encourages the development of problem-solving skills, critical thinking, creative and innovative reasoning, and a love of learning.

 Oconomowoc High School teachers who have received training in Project Lead The Way are: